-The Board believes that the continuation of a former Chief Executive Officer of the Company on the Board is a matter to be decided in each individual instance by the Board, upon recommendation of the Nominating, Environmental, Social and Governance Committee.
-Accordingly, when the Chief Executive Officer ceases to serve in that position, he or she will resign from the Board unless the Nominating, Environmental, Social and Governance Committee recommends and the Board decides that he or she should continue to serve as a director.
+The Board believes that the continuation of a former Chief Executive Officer of the Company or other executive officer on the Board is a matter to be decided in each individual instance by the Board, upon recommendation of the Nominating, Environmental, Social and Governance Committee.
+Accordingly, when the Chief Executive Officer or other executive officer ceases to serve in that position, he or she will resign from the Board unless the Nominating, Environmental, Social and Governance Committee recommends and the Board decides that he or she should continue to serve as a director.